-Message esign ogics theory has been studied across many because the theory effectively many.
-In both of the studies dealing with disclosure of a medical condition xpressive message designs were the most negative.
-This is partially because xpressive messages simply express a sender’s immediate thoughts.
-They are often not effective persuasion techniques and are often poorly received (Caughlin, 2008).
-Since messages are dictated by a given context within social norms messages fall into certain patters, such as offering help during a medical situation (Scott, 2013).
-Being the most sophisticated hetorical messages often have the greatest impact and most positive response; because of high degree of sophistication receivers are persuaded by senders using this message design (Peterson, 1996).
+Message design logics theory has been studied across many contexts because the theory effectively explains the effectiveness of many persuasive messages.
+In both of the studies dealing with disclosure of a medical condition expressive message designs were the most negative.
+This is partially because expressive messages simply express a sender’s immediate thoughts.
+They are often not effective persuasion techniques and are often poorly received (Caughlin et al., 2008).
+Since messages using conventional design logic are dictated by a given context within social norms, these messages fall into certain patterns, such as offering help during a medical situation (Scott et al., 2013).
+Being the most sophisticated, rhetorically designed messages often have the greatest impact and most positive response; because of their high degree of sophistication, receivers are often persuaded by senders using this message design (Peterson & Albrecht, 1996).

-Message esign ogics also explains communication between a sender and receiver very well.
-When relationships between subordinates and relationships often have using hetorical message structures and relationships that are negative have using xpressive message structures (Peterson, 1996).
-The theory explains that the positive relationships are so because subordinates feel their concerns are heard, validated and have a high degree of trust in and by their superiors (Peterson 1996).
+Message design logics also explains communication between a sender and receiver very well.
+When experimenters study relationships between subordinates and superiors, they find that positive relationships often have superiors using rhetorical message structures and relationships that are negative have superiors using expressive message structures (Peterson & Albrecht, 1996).
+The theory explains that the positive relationships are so because subordinates feel their concerns are heard, validated and have a high degree of trust in and vested in them by their superiors (Peterson & Albrecht, 1996).

-he theory also describes communication as “multifunctional” (O’Keefe, 1982, p.
-66) and is used to accomplish a variety of goals.
-Expressive message communication aimed at accomplishing a singular goal Conventional message can be aimed at accomplishing several goals but only within a given social normative context, and hetorical messages can accomplish a multitude of goals by creating a shared context through the messages passed between the sender and receiver (O’Keefe, 1987).
+The theory also describes communication as “multifunctional” (O’Keefe & Delia, 1982, p.
+66) and explains that communication is often used to accomplish a variety of goals.
+Expressive messages reflect communication aimed at accomplishing a singular goal.
+Conventional messages can be aimed at accomplishing several goals but only within a given socially normative context, and rhetorical messages can accomplish a multitude of goals by creating a shared context through the messages passed between the sender and receiver (O’Keefe & Shepherd, 1987).